NUCES-Khi/pfproject-chain_smokers/README.md

 Executed the incorporation of data in other functions, initiated calls to various functions, and designed the main function.

 ### Muhammad Abbas:
-Coded and executed all functions as part of the implementation.
+Coded and executed all functions as part of the implementation and implemented filing for both admin and user panel.

 ### Muhammad Sabeeh:
 Implemented hardcoded data within the user panel and designed its interface.